keboola/connection-docs/components/index.md

 access.
 The authorization is only valid for the configuration in which it was created and for its **copies**.

 ### Instant Authorization
-Instant authorization requires that you are can actually login to the service you want to use.
+Instant authorization requires that you can actually login to the service you want to use.
-With instant authorization, you have to enter a name describing the account, you're going to use:
+With instant authorization, you have to enter a name describing the account you're going to use:

 {: .image-popup}
 ![Screenshot - Instant Authorization](/components/authorization-1.png)